saranbardis/Searching/README.md

-ALOGRATHIM - A vast Field
+ALGORITHM - A vast Field
 ==========
+Searching Algorithm
-Alograthim is a solution to many problems.
+Algorithm is a solution or an implementation of a law or mathematical solution.
 It is related to many fields and has subfields too.
-It is a logical search to find answers accurately.
+This algorithm is a logical search to find answers accurately.
 We can use it, in large group of data for a logical reasoning.
-This file is all about, how to search an Alogarthim?
-It directly deals with two thingss:
+This file is all about, how to search an entry in an array?
+It directly deals with two things:

-1. How to find Linear search (arrange from minimal to maximum)
-2. How to find Binary search (It can be ordered forward or backword form)
+How to perform Linear search (arrange from minimal to maximum) How to perform Binary search (It can be ordered forward or in a backward form)

+To know more , visit my website<a href="http://www.ervinkibrialaw.com/fairfax-possession-of-marijuana-attorney/">here</a>